joshuar/go-hass-agent/docs/development/README.md

 Packages will be available under the `dist/` folder.

-See the [Goreleaser docs](https://goreleaser.com/quick-start/) for more commands and information.
+See the [goreleaser docs](https://goreleaser.com/quick-start/) for more commands and information.

-To build a package for Debian with fyne-cross:
+To build a package for Debian with `fyne-cross`:

 ```shell
 fyne-cross linux -icon assets/trayicon/logo-pretty.png -release